KelenHappy/Free_Game_DiscordBot/README.md

 ### [Create Discord Bot](https://discord.com/developers/applications)
 ### [The steps to set up Firebase](https://ithelp.ithome.com.tw/articles/10335720)
 ### [Where can I find the Discord channel ID?](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
+### You need to read main.py and getUrl.py first, and then modify the code inside them.
 ## Install(Local Deployment)
 ### bash (using WSL)